 You can see it, right?
 The problem in the sign?
 In the question?
-Allow me to spell it out.
+Allow me to spell it out for you.

 Let’s assume that there is nothing wrong with putting god first.
 It’s a big assumption, but play along with me for a few minutes.
 Whose god shall we put first?
 There are thousands of gods created by man down through history.
 Thor?
 Isis?
 Jupiter?
 Allah?

 I know, I’m just teasing you.
 Obviously it is the christian god that the sign wants us to put first.
 This is America, home of the Bible thumpers.
-Obviously they mean the christian god.
-So would that be the magic underpants Mormon god, or perhaps the Calvinist predestination god?
-The Catholic god or the Protestant god?
+Obviously the meme creator means the christian god.
+But there still is a question that needs answering, even then.
+Are we talking about the magic underpants Mormon god, or perhaps the Calvinist predestination god?
+Are we talking about the Catholic god or the Protestant god?
 Which one of the thousands of flavors of christian god gets to be the God that goes first before all things?

 The problem is (this is the comment that got me blocked by the friend who posted the image) that Americans, specifically European Americas, largely immigrated to the Americas to escape religious persecution.
 I could produce any number of references backing up this historical truth.
 The one I picked today was this one.